ikaroony/csharp_class/README.md

 # csharp_class
 stuff i made in my csharp class

+you can view these files as text

+all of these come from a .cs filetype

+## more about
+these were made in microsoft visual studio 2022 *(aka vs22)*

+all files were the resulting program.cs files

+if you want to run these on your computer go nuts

+running in terminal is so much work but [here is a guide i found online](https://www.geeksforgeeks.org/how-to-execute-c-sharp-program-on-cmd-command-line/)

+creation date is listed in each file as a comment in the first(ish) line of main

-order of creation:
+## order of creation:

-celsiusConverter
+> celsiusConverter
+>

-centsConverter
+> centsConverter
+>

-circleArea
+> circleArea
+>

-packageWeight
+> packageWeight
+>

-vendingMachine
+> vendingMachine